 Ping Chong + Company creates theatrical works addressing the important cultural and civic issues of our times, striving to reach the widest audiences with the greatest level of artistic innovation and social integrity.
 The New York City-based company was founded in 1975 by leading theatrical innovator Ping Chong with a mission to create works of theater and art that explore the intersections of race, culture, history, art, media, and technology in the modern world. pingchong.org / @pingchongco on Facebook, Instagram, and Twitter.

 Kristina Varshavskaya (Stage Manager) was born in Russia but raised in one of the greatest cities in the world, New York!
-Kristina earned her B.A.in Theater from Brooklyn College, and is passionate about working with non- profit and education organizations.
-She is a Company Manager for Ping Chong + Company and has stage managed a number of their productions for the past 10 years.
-She is currently stage managing a newly developed production of Bad Ass Beauty: The Rock Opera, which will premiere at New York Musical Festival in July 2018.
-This is her second collaboration with Jesca and she is honored to be working with a group of amazingly talented and powerful women!
+Kristina earned her B.A.in Theater from Brooklyn College, and is passionate about working with non-profit + education organizations and well as film production.
+She is a Company Manager for Ping Chong + Company and has stage managed a number of their productions for the past 10 years including Beyond Sacred: Voices of Muslim Identity, Say My Name Say My Name in collaboration with BreakOUT in New Orleans, LA, Secret Histories (Lincoln Center Education), Brooklyn ’63, Cry For Peace: Voices from Congo, Inside/Out, and many more.
+Her recent works include: Bad Ass Beauty: The Rock Opera (NYMF 2018), HEAR THEM ROAR: The Fight For Women’s Rights (NYU), Miracle Worker (NYU), Tales of the Lost Formicans (NYU).
+This is her third collaboration with Jesca and she is honored to be working with a group of amazingly talented and powerful women!